sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/2000 - methods/1700 - passthrough.md

 Examples
 ====

-The following example uses regular expressions to extract a list of forms that are all identified by four digits (i.e., "Form 1099") in a W-9 form.
+The following example uses regular expressions to extract a list of forms that are all identified by four digits (for example, "Form 1099") in a W-9 form.
 It defines a range to look in with  `start` and `stop` text.
 Since the anchor already matches the target data, further extraction steps using a Method object are unnecessary.
 To ignore the Method object, set the method id to  `"passthrough"`.

 **Config**